-Bishop Paul Bird CSsR, Jim Ryan (Parishioner), Anthea Hinchey (Chair), Rachel Smith (Executive Member for Catholic Education Ballarat), Sue Searls (Parishioner), Sr Helen Nolen (Sisters of Mercy), Stacey Atkins (Primary Education and parishioner), Andrew O’Flynn (St Vincent de Paul), Felicity Liston (Parishioner and Youth member), Hannah Scullion (ACU) and Fiona Tonkin (minutes).
+Bishop Paul Bird CSsR, Jim Ryan (Parishioner), Anthea Hinchey (Chair), Rachel Smith (Executive Member for Catholic Education Ballarat), Sue Searls (Parishioner), Sr Helen Nolen rsm (Sisters of Mercy), Stacey Atkins (Primary Education and parishioner), Andrew O’Flynn (St Vincent de Paul), Felicity Liston (Parishioner and Youth member), Hannah Scullion (ACU) and Fiona Tonkin (minutes).

 Phone: 03 5337 7135